mcjojos/shortest-path/README.md

 You can assume `HARD` units are positive `integers`.

-You also know how hard it is for some of your friends to ship a package between themselves, but since not all of your friends may be friends with each other you wouldn't know all shipping combinations.
+You also know how hard it is for some of your friends to ship a package between themselves, but since not all of your friends may be friends with each other you would not know all shipping combinations.
 For example, you only know that:
 ```
 Stefan => Amir: 850 HARD